mertall/mertall/_pages/about.md

 * The only undergraduate run community exploring the black box at UC Davis

-🧠 Research Assitant for Dr. Rishidev Chaudhuri's group @ UC Davis Center for Neuroscience(Past)
+🧠 Research Assistant of Dr. Rishidev Chaudhuri's group @ UC Davis Center for Neuroscience(Past)

 * Developed PCA algorithm for big and sparse data, analyzed and interpreted the meaning of cognition

 * Aided in setting up MySQL python front end

-🤖 Mentee at VMWare tasked to develop transformative business solutions with chatbots(Past)
+🤖 Mentee of VMWare tasked to develop transformative business solutions with chatbots(Past)
 * Responsible for NLP preprocessing model

 ### Favorite Books

 ### Climbing Mount Improbable - Richard Dawkins

- * A great read if you need to be properly and wholly convinced of Evolution.
+ * A great read if you need to be properly and wholey convinced of Evolution.
 Beautiful diagrams and concepts that stick in your imagination.

 ### 1984 - George Orwell